Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Against the Titans, Cooks has averaged 71 receiving yards per game over his four career matchups, 2.5 more than his over/under for Sunday's game.
+- Cooks' 71 receiving yards per game in his four career matchups against the Titans are 1.5 more than his over/under for Sunday's game.

-- Cooks has caught a touchdown pass versus the Titans twice, and had multiple TDs in one of those games.

 - Note: Cooks' stats vs. Titans date back to 2016.